 - Providers who submit a Request to Report Late Due to Extenuating Circumstances will be notified by HRSA if their request is approved or denied.

-- Providers whose request is approved will receive a notification to proceed with completing the report.
-Providers will have ten business days from the date the notification is received to submit a report in the PRF Reporting Portal.
+- Providers whose request is approved will receive an email and mail notification to proceed with completing the report.
+The notification will indicate the report submission deadline.

-- The deadlines to submit a request for RP1, RP2, RP3 and RP4 have now passed.
+- The deadlines to submit a request for RP1, RP2, RP3, RP4, and RP5 have now passed.
 Requests for each period must have been received by the following dates to have been considered:

 - RP1 – April 22, 2022